AIOTI Logo 2024 Transparent

 Manifesto for Reusable Ontologies

-The complexity of ICT systems is raising increasing concerns: such systems involve enhancements, updates and reconfigurations at a scale that is unprecedented today.
-The challenges is to take into account the existence of:
+The complexity of ICT systems is raising increasing concerns: such systems involve enhancements, autonomy, updates and reconfigurations at a scale that is unprecedented today.
+Such systems can be composed of

 • multiple interoperability points.